Road to Perdition: Plot

-Sullivan now plots to force the Outfit to give up Connor by robbing the banks that hold its money.
-He teaches Michael to drive in order to become their getaway driver.
-Sullivan is impeded when the mob withdraws its money, so he visits Rooney's accountant Alexander Rance.
-Rance stalls Sullivan until Maguire enters with a shotgun, killing Rance while Sullivan escapes with Rooney's ledgers.
-However, during the escape, Maguire shoots Sullivan in the shoulder.
-Michael drives them to a farm after Sullivan collapses from his wound, where an elderly childless couple helps him recover.
-Sullivan's bond with his son grows and Michael comes to realize his father loves him.
+When the mob withdraws its money from its banks, Sullivan is forced to interrogate Rooney's accountant, Alexander Rance.
+Rance stalls Sullivan until Maguire appears with a shotgun.
+Rance is killed in the crossfire; Sullivan wounds Maguire and escapes with Rooney's ledgers.
+During the escape, Maguire shoots Sullivan in the shoulder.
+Sullivan collapses from his wound, and Michael drives them to a farm where an elderly couple helps Sullivan recover.